2023-2024 U Got Brains Champion Schools Program General Guidelines

 Describe your project and its implementation.

-Show how you worked as a team in designing and implementing your project (examples: sign-in sheets at meetings, photos of group working on tasks).
+Show how you worked as a team in designing and implementing your project (examples: sign-in sheets at meetings, photos of the group working on tasks).

-Use of Resources:
+Use of Research/Data:

 Use of Media: